Hi, I’m Miriam!

 Schirmer, M., Voggenreiter, A., Pfeffer, J., & Horvát, E.-Á. (2025)

-Proceedings of the The 9th Workshop on Online Abuse and Harms (WOAH), pages 396–412, Vienna, Austria.
+Proceedings of the 9th Workshop on Online Abuse and Harms (WOAH), pages 396–412, Vienna, Austria.
 Association for Computational Linguistics.Disparities by design: Toward a research agenda that links science misinformation and socioeconomic marginalization in the age of AI

 Schirmer, M., Walter, N., & Horvát, E.-Á. (2025)

-arXiv preprint.Large Language Models and the Challenge of Analyzing Discriminatory Discourse: Human-AI Synergy in Researching Hate Speech on Social Media
+Harvard Kennedy School Misinformation Review.Large Language Models and the Challenge of Analyzing Discriminatory Discourse: Human-AI Synergy in Researching Hate Speech on Social Media

 Breazu, P., Schirmer, M., Hu, S., & Kastos, N. (2025)